Board Policy 305 – Auxiliary Services

 Use of Security Cameras

 The Board promotes a safe and secure environment for all students and staff.
 To help ensure this, the use of security cameras in district buildings and vehicles used to transport students, including buses, is permitted in order to maintain a safe environment.
 Security cameras may be used in transportation to and from school, field trips, curricular events, and extra-curricular events.
-These cameras may also be used to monitor hallways, entrances, stairwells, cafeterias, gymnasiums, auditoriums, and classrooms within buildings to assist in maintaining a safe environment.
+Security cameras may also be used to monitor DCSD property both inside and outside of buildings to assist in maintaining a safe environment.
 Cameras shall not be permitted in areas that would violate privacy such as restrooms, locker rooms, or other areas where there is a reasonable expectation of privacy.

-Monitors in a building office area may be viewed by office staff and administration.
-However, only those persons with a legitimate educational purpose may view video content.
-In most instances, those individuals with a legitimate educational purpose may be the Superintendent or superintendent’s designee, A video recorded during a school-sponsored trip, such as an athletic event, may also be accessible to the sponsor or coach of the activity.
-A written log shall be kept of those individuals viewing the video stating the date, time and name of the individuals.
+Monitors in a building may be viewed by designated staff and administration.
+However, only those persons Designated “School Officials,” with a legitimate educational purpose may review saved video content.
+In most instances, those individuals (School Officials) with a legitimate educational purpose may be the Superintendent or superintendent’s designee, Building Administrator’s or designee, Teacher’s, Counselor’s, Security Staff, School Resource Officers, Human Resources Staff, Transportation Staff and Operations Department Staff.
+A video recorded during a school-sponsored trip, such as an athletic event, may also be accessible to the sponsor or coach of the activity if authorized by the supervising Administrator.
+A written log shall be kept of those individuals downloading/or viewing the video stating the date, time, purpose and name of the individual(s) making or viewing the record.

-The content of this video shall be considered a student record subject to board policy and administrative regulations.
+The content of any saved video showing students shall be considered a Student Record subject to board policy and administrative regulations pertaining to Student Records and subject to the Family Education Rights and Privacy Act (FERPA).
 The contents are confidential and will be retained in accordance with other student records.
-Video will only be retained if necessary for use in a student disciplinary proceeding or other matter as determined necessary by the administration.
-If the content of the video becomes the subject of a student disciplinary proceeding, it will be treated like other evidence in the proceeding.
+Video will be retained if necessary for use in a student disciplinary proceeding or other matters as determined necessary by the administration.
+If the content of the video becomes the subject of a student disciplinary proceeding, it will be treated confidentially like other evidence in the proceedings.
 Parents may request to view video of their child if the videos are used in a disciplinary proceeding.
+They may not be given a copy without proper legal documents requiring this to be done.

 The District will provide annual notification to parents and students of the use of video cameras on buses, District vehicles and property.